 - Click HERE for a Research Paper about the history of Tomac Historic Burying Ground and the gravestone restoration project in the 1990s.
 (There was also a small cemetery in the Shorelands part of Old Greenwich, which is no longer there and there are no records of who was buried there.)

-Find Tomac burials and headstone photos on Findagrave.
-(Warning – not all memorials listed there are verified with actual headstones or burial data.)
+- Find Tomac burials and headstone photos on Findagrave.
+(Note – not all memorials listed there are verified with actual headstones or burial data.)

-- The Sound Beach Avenue Cemetery, just south of our church, is about four acres and has burials that began around 1835, when the church bought that farmland.
+The Sound Beach Avenue Cemetery, just south of our church, is about four acres and has burials that began around 1835, when the church bought that farmland.
 Most of the plots in the main part of this cemetery are sold and hold about 3,960 interments.
 Plots in the Columbarium (cremations only) are still available.
 In early 2023, a Peace Pole was placed in the center of the Columbarium as a tribute to staff member Rosemary Lamie upon her retirement after about 20 years here.
 Thanks to Peter Grunow for the spring flowers around it.

-Find main cemetery burials and headstone photos on Findagrave.
+Find some main cemetery burials and headstone photos on Findagrave.